VainF/Torch-Pruning/README.md

 ## Quickstart

 Here we provide a quick start for Torch-Pruning.
-More explained details can be found in [tutorals](./tutorials/)
+More explained details can be found in [Tutorals](https://github.com/VainF/Torch-Pruning/wiki)

 ### 0. How It Works

-In structural pruning, a ``Group`` is defined as the minimal removable unit within deep networks.
-Each group consists of multiple interdependent layers that need to be pruned simultaneously in order to preserve the integrity of the resulting structures.
-However, deep networks often exhibit intricate dependencies among layers, posing a significant challenge for structural pruning.
-This work tackles this challenge by introducing an automated mechanism called ``DepGraph``, which enables effortless parameter grouping and facilitates pruning for a diverse range of deep networks.
+In structural pruning, a "Group" is defined as the minimal unit that can be removed within deep networks.
+These groups are composed of multiple layers that are interdependent and need to be pruned together in order to maintain the integrity of the resulting structures.
+However, deep networks often have complex dependencies among their layers, making structural pruning a challenging task.
+This work addresses this challenge by introducing an automated mechanism called "DepGraph."
+DepGraph allows for seamless parameter grouping and facilitates pruning in various types of deep networks.

 <div align="center">
 <img src="assets/dep.png" width="100%">